Afghan Turkestan

-Afghan Turkestan, also known as Southern Turkestan, is a region in northern Afghanistan, on the border with the former Soviet republics of Turkmenistan, Uzbekistan and Tajikistan.
-In the 19th century, there was a province in Afghanistan named Turkestan with Mazari Sharif as provincial capital.
+Afghan Turkestan is a region in northern Afghanistan, on the border with the former Soviet republics of Turkmenistan, Uzbekistan, and Tajikistan.
+In the 19th century, there was a province in Afghanistan named Turkestan with Mazar-e Sharif as provincial capital.
 The province incorporated the territories of the present-day provinces of Balkh, Kunduz, Jowzjan, Sar-e Pol, and Faryab.
 In 1890, Qataghan-Badakhshan Province was separated from Turkestan Province.
-It was later abolished by Emir Abdur Rahman.
+It was later abolished by Abdur Rahman.